 Something I don’t see discussed enough in left spaces & made accessible to people new to theory is the concept of a “Theory of Change.”
 Theory of Change is the body of ideas and hypothesis’ that cover how to get from A > B, it’s the point where theory meets practice.

 The first thing is that a Theory of Change (TOC) is not a theory of where you’re trying to go!
-Example, Marxist “pure communism” and Anarcho-communism have the same end destination, a society without Class or a State.
+For example, Marxist “pure communism” and Anarcho-communism have the same end destination, a society without Class or a State and a gift economy ‘from each according to ability, to each according to need.’
 Where they differ is their theories of change – and that makes all the difference.

 This TOC is undeniably strong for the first portion, seizing the State.
 ML vanguards have successfully seized powerin a number of countries.
 Even if you set aside the obvious fact that in practice “counter-revolutionary” quickly becomes shorthand for “not ok with dictatorship and gulags,” this theory of change breaks down is the second phase and never transitions to “pure communism.”
+As it turns out, States cannot be used to eliminate class difference because the State – by its nature – enforces divisions between those who govern and those who are governed.
 Many modern “Marxists” seem to have forgotten the end goal and stop at the first step, glorifying the dictatorships that Marx insisted would only every be a temporary transitional phase.

 Anarchist-Communist Theories of Change

 The classical (Bakunin, Kropotkin, many others) Anarchist-communist TOC was that, with enough education and agitation, a mass spontaneous global uprising would sweep away all States at once and allow working class people to spontaneously co-create the new society.
 This completely failed to happen.